cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/broker-security.md

 The password can be changed using the `rabbitmq.password` setting in the configuration file.

-## With external broker

-If you are using an external broker you must have correctly configured the user on the external RabbitMQ broker.
-This user must have full permissions on the root (`/`) vhost.

-No changes of configuration of the external broker will be performed during the installation.

 # Network Encryption

 Communications with the broker can be secured (with some exceptions, see below) using SSL/TLS.